Defending champ Korda wins LPGA Swinging Skirts in playoff

 Korda and Minjee Lee both birdied the final hole of regulation to finish at 18-under 270 and force a playoff with Caroline Masson, who shot a 68.

-Korda, who started the final round with a three-stroke lead over Lee (69), looked set to win in regulation after a birdie on the par-5 No. 12.
+Korda, who started the final round with a three-stroke lead over Lee (69), looked set to win in regulation after a birdie on the par-5 No. 12 gave her a three-shot lead.
 But she bogeyed three of her final five holes to fall one stroke back of Masson before a birdie on 18 gave her even-par 72.

+“It just gets away from you so fast,” Korda said.
+“And Caroline made a couple putts and she was one ahead of me on 17.
+I was like, geez, I have to make a birdie here.”

 Masson took the lead after back-to-back birdies on Nos.
 15 and 16 but closed with par on the final two holes.